ShaunAndersonAZ/ShaunAndersonAZ.github.io/_posts/2020-01-08-Libinput-for-4-finger-swipe.md

 Enabling 4 finger swipe on KDE 5

-I have to use Windows for my work laptop.
-While I'm not a fan of using Windows, one of the features I actually like is the ability to 4 finger swipe up to expose all windows on the desktop.
+This is to enable the ability to 4 finger swipe up to expose all windows on the desktop.
 I have typically enabled this in the past by using hot-corners and this works great, however I like the ability to do it from the touchpad as well.
 I found a few different links online and ended up getting this to work by following these steps.

 ### Install
 Install the prerequisites: